-- control environment: a business culture that recognises the importance of systems of control and management to ensure the resources and environment is adequate to operate the control framework to required standards; - objective setting: a process to set objectives that support the mission of the company and are consistent with the risk appetite; - risk assessment: identification and analysis of risks is undertaken and appropriate risk responses are implemented; - control standards: a policy framework that establishes the Board's minimum standards for the mitigation of risk within the stated appetite; - control activities: business processes that include control activities designed to mitigate risks to the level required to meet the control objectives; - monitoring activities: regular monitoring of controls according to their materiality; - training and communication: effective communication of required control standards and adequate training to ensure those operating or monitoring controls can do so effectively; - recording: clear documentation of controls to enable the ongoing operation and oversight; and - reporting: reporting of material control effectiveness to allow relevant management or the Board to determine whether objectives are being met or whether action is required to strengthen the control environment.
+- control environment: a business culture that recognises the importance of systems of control and management to ensure the resources and environment is adequate to operate the control framework to required standards; - objective setting: a process to set objectives that support the mission of the Company and are consistent with the risk appetite; - risk assessment: identification and analysis of risks is undertaken and appropriate risk responses are implemented;

+- control standards: a policy framework that establishes the Board's minimum standards for the mitigation of risk within the stated appetite; - control activities: business processes that include control activities designed to mitigate risks to the level required to meet the control objectives; - monitoring activities: regular monitoring of controls according to their materiality; - training and communication: effective communication of required control standards and adequate training to ensure those operating or monitoring controls can do so effectively; - recording: clear documentation of controls to enable the ongoing operation and oversight; and - reporting: reporting of material control effectiveness to allow relevant management or the Board to determine whether objectives are being met or whether action is required to strengthen the control environment.

-B.4.2 Group Regulatory Risk function
+B.4.2 Compliance function

-The Company outsources the provision of compliance services to the Administrator's Group Regulatory Risk function (formerly known as 'Group Compliance') under the terms of the JAA, whilst recognising that responsibility for managing compliance risks remains with the Company.
-This function sits in the second line of the three lines of defence governance system and is responsible for:
+The Company outsources the provision of compliance services to the Administrator's Group Compliance function under the terms of the JAA, whilst recognising that responsibility for managing compliance risks remains with the Company.